kumahq/kuma/docs/madr/decisions/021-lb-policy.md

 Secondly, current way to toggle "locality-aware load balancing" is a mesh-scoped [flag](https://kuma.io/docs/2.1.x/policies/locality-aware/#locality-aware-load-balancing).
-This is not ideal, because there are situation when different services require different LB strategies.
+This is not ideal, because there are situations when different services require different LB strategies.
 That's why the new load balancing policy should contain functionality to enable "locality-aware load balancing".

 ## Considered Options